Criminal Injury Claims

 ---|---|---|

-Epilepsy (Condition) | An assault causing a person to develop uncontrollable epilepsy | £44,000 |
+Epilepsy (Condition) | An assault that results in uncontrollable epilepsy | £44,000 |

-Sexual Assault | Having a severe mental effect on the person | £27,000 |
+Sexual Assault | The incident has a severe impact on the mental health of the impacted person | £27,000 |

-Sexual Assault (Repeated) | Repeated assaults that harm the claimant mentally | £22,000 |
+Sexual Assault (Repeated) | Repeated instances of assault that cause the claimant to suffer harm | £22,000 |

-Facial Burns (Injury) | Assault causing severe facial burns | £27,000 |
+Facial Burns (Injury) | Assault giving rise to severe facial burns | £27,000 |

 Facial Fractures | Multiple face fractures | £11,000 |